Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 ## Webflow Templates & Design Options
 <br>

-You don’t always want to start from scratch.

-Instead, you can pick a template and customize it to your brand.
+You don’t always want to start from scratch when, instead, you can pick a template and customize it to your brand.

 Templates are the biggest time-savers in Webflow.